 In addition, an open bathroom complete with hot shower, composting toilet and sink lie on the ground.
 Therefore, guests need to descend to the lower level to use the restroom.
 The woody location and the awesome glass architecture make it an incredible retreat ideal for people who want to experience chilly winds of redwoods.

-Entry and exit require a bit of effort as you need to ascend and descend the steep alternating step entry ladder and a trap door.
+Entry and exit require some effort since you need to ascend and descend the steep alternating step entry ladder and a trap door.
 The host recommends using the harness safety system if you’re not sure about using steps.